umagp/umagp.github.io/content/posts/retooled.md

 ---
 [Retool](https://retool.com/), for those who don’t know, is a low-code platform allowing even non-developers to build a web app.
 With a no/low code person (me) and a deeply experienced developer (the boyfriend), we thought this would be a cool new tool to learn.

 I’ve used [Glide](https://www.glideapps.com/) in the past, taking an excel sheet compiling a list of some of my knitting patterns and details of each pattern.
 Glide let me make an app with my only code experience being HTML.
-It was exciting and when I was done, I had an app that I built using Google Sheets.
+It was exciting, and when I was done, I had an app that I built using Google Sheets.

 So where does Retool sit?